botman/docs/configuration.md

 This URL will be used to send the BotMan replies to your rooms.

- > Note: If you want your bot to live in multiple channels, you need to add the ingration multiple times.
+ > Note: If you want your bot to live in multiple channels, you need to add the integration multiple times.
 This is a HipChat limitation.

 Next, you need to add webhooks to each channel that you have added an integration to.